 Once your application is accepted, you will receive an invitation to sit for the exam.
 It is vital that you immediately begin the process of scheduling a test time with an Ohio Prometric location.
 There are many Prometric testing sites statewide, including the following cities:

 Note that there are four parts to the exam.
 Each is very difficult and pass rates hover around 50%, or less.
 Thus, you should study very hard for each part.
 Once you have passed one part, you will have an 18-month window in which to schedule, take, and pass the other three.
+It is difficult to pass the CPA exam, but becoming a CPA is worth all the hard work.
 Consider these passing rates from 2017:

 |Auditing and Attestation||48.5%|

 A passing grade on each test is 75 and you can check for your results at the NASBA website.

 Each section of the test is allotted four hours.
 The sections are composed of either 66 and 76 multiple choice items, 4-8 task-based sections, and the BEC portion includes 3 written communications.
 The breakdown is:

 - Auditing and Attestation (AUD): 72 multiple-choice questions and 8 task-based simulations

 - Financial Accounting and Reporting (FAR): 66 multiple-choice questions and 8 simulations